sid-081205/big-d/readme.md

 - cross-london (north-south) connectivity improvements
 - first/last mile reduction estimates

-### 4. innovative external factors
+### 4. historical tfl station analysis
-- where are future developments planned?
-- property value uplift modelling
-- opportunity area alignment
+- how have previous new stations performed?
+- what can we learn from past station openings?
-- historical tfl station placing
+- what factors contribute to new station success?

 ## datasets
 - station counts